florian-beetz/bachelor-thesis/thesis.md

 ![General Approach of the Migration](images/approach.svg){#fig:approach}

-Issues in JabRef internal code can be classified into access to now internal API and changes in the Java compiler.
-The only sustainable solution to those problems is migrating away from the API and finding a supported replacement.
+Issues in JabRef internal code can be classified into access to now internal +API and changes in the Java compiler.
+The only sustainable solution to those problems is migrating away from the +API and finding a supported replacement.
 Changes in the compiler are usually only minor, but require adaption of the code.